 MG Crisis vs. MG Flare

 MYASTHENIC CRISIS affects a small percentage of people with MG.
 It occurs when the respiratory muscles get too weak to move enough air in and out of the lungs.
-The person with MG is unable to breathe and a machine (ventilator) is necessary to help them breathe.
+The person is unable to breathe and a machine (ventilator) is necessary to help them breathe.
 The machine may do this through a tube into the airway (endotracheal intubation) or a tight-fitting mask on the face (BiPAP).
-Myasthenic crisis involves the respiratory muscles so it is different from an MG flare (exacerbation).
+Myasthenic crisis involves the respiratory muscles, so it is different from an MG flare (exacerbation).

 Being Prepared Before an MG Crisis